Glycine

 What are the common side effects of glycine?

-Who should NOT take glycine?
+Who should not take glycine?

 How fast does glycine work?